yogeshmuthuraj/karmayogi/README.md

 *  * Service down
 *  * Data loss
 *  * and other issues that comes with free hosting
+*  * Feel free to contribute by either forking or raising a pull request
+*  * Feel free to raise an issue if any bug is found

 * * *